Reporting Criminal or Suspicious Activity

 - Stay alert while approaching your car in a parking lot.
 Be aware of your surroundings and have your keys ready before you get to your vehicle.
 Look in your vehicle before you get in.

-- At night, park in well-lighted area and in lots more frequently used by others.
+- At night, park in a well-lighted area and in lots more frequently used by others.

 - If you are confronted with an armed assailant, the decision to comply or resist is a personal decision based on the circumstances.
 Remember that any property you possess is not as valuable as your life.